wiebow/fighting-computers/content/Projects/Commodore 64/Tetris in 6502/Tetris in 6502 - Part 1.md

 I've put this in a separate subroutine because I have a feeling that this bit of code will be used a few more times.
 We are nearly there, and with a little test program we can print a block on the screen:

 ![[05.PNG]]

-This test will print a block on the screen as position 10,5.
+This test should print a block on the screen as position 10,5.
 The printed block will be the block with index 0:

 ![[06.PNG|420]]